Wanibzh29/08.-Breton-names/README.md

 Here you will found out severals list of Breton names.
 This work is based on severals books and studies, and is still in progress.

+This symbol means the name is feminine "♀".

+This symbol means the name is masculine "♂".

+This symbol means the name could be feminin and masculin "◊".

 You will find the list of books and studies used for doing this work:

 "Dictionnaire des noms de famille bretons", Albert Deshayes.